 You get the picture, so to speak.
 If you’re interest in film, you need to visit EYE.

-From Vondelpark to the IJ Harbor
+From Vondelpark to the River IJ

 From 1972 through the start of 2012 the Filmmuseum was housed in the Vondelparkpaviljoen — an old, atmospheric building located in Vondelpark.

 There the museum had the use of two small cinemas which yearly drew over 150.000 visitors — many of whom will miss the Old World ambiance of the place (including café Vertigo in the basement of the building).

 The museum’s new home — at a key location overlooking the IJ harbor behind Amsterdam Central Station — offers state-of-the-art, modern viewing spaces that EYE estimates will draw 200.000 people year to the landmark building, which opened to the public on April 5, 2012.